Richard T. Moore: Massachusetts Senate (1996–2015)

-He is a member of the Emergency Management Section of the American Society for Public Administration and co-chair, of the National Conference of State Legislatures' (NCSL) Task Force on Homeland Security and Emergency Response — created in the aftermath of the September 11 terrorist attacks.
-He is also a member of Executive Committee of the NCSL.
+Moore was a member of the Emergency Management Section of the American Society for Public Administration and co-chair, of the National Conference of State Legislatures' (NCSL) Task Force on Homeland Security and Emergency Response — created in the aftermath of the September 11 terrorist attacks.
+He was also a member of Executive Committee of the NCSL.
 In 2009 he was elected the President-elect of the National Conference of State Legislatures.
 He took office as president of NCSL, at the annual meeting in Louisville, KY on July 28, 2010.

 In early 2013, Moore was promoted to the third highest post in the Massachusetts State Senate, President Pro Tempore.

 On Tuesday, November 4, 2014, Moore was defeated by Ryan Fattman in the Massachusetts general election.